 So who or what is Breville or Sage?
 Breville is a fairly new Australian company which is actually primarily known for kitchen appliances in general.

 You could assume a company like that knows next to nothing about decent coffee gear, and yet surprisingly you would be flat wrong.
-This company, from down under, has been making waves in the coffee world for a number of years now, and has come to be associated with excellence, especially when it comes to espresso.
+This company, from down under, has been making waves in the coffee world for a number of years now, and has come to be associated with excellence, especially when it comes to espresso machines.

 The Dual Boiler espresso machine comes in as their top-of-the-range semi-automatic espresso machine.
 In fact part of their advertising for this coffee maker is commercial features and performance in a domestic footprint.